Minimally Invasive Treatments

 Depending on your skin type most people just need one to two treatments separated by 6 to 12 months.
 Again this procedure is customized to you and the specificity of the treatment needs to be individualized.Go To Top

 It is probably best to get a ride or Uber to the office.
+Anyone who would like to take Xanax to relax, will need to have a ride home.
+Must be someone you know, not an Uber or taxi.
 When you get to our office we will take some pictures and apply numbing cream around the areas to be treated.
-The numbing cream is removed after 15 to 20 minutes.
+The numbing cream is removed after 45 to 60 minutes.
 At this point you are taken to the laser room where a protective eye shield is placed to protect your eyes.
 The laser is then safely performed.Go To Top

-Expect to be at our office for about 45 minutes to an hour.Go To Top
+Expect to be at our office for about 60 to 90 minutes.Go To Top

-Although you may drive home we highly recommend you getting a ride or an Uber/Lyft.Go To Top
+Although you may drive home we highly recommend you getting a ride.
+If taking medication, you must have a ride.Go To Top

 5 to 7 days, depending on the patient.Go To Top